Divine-Yawson/proj-mdp-152-155/README.md

-finally done with project one
+finally done with project one.